srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 .. image:: .imgs/speedtest.jpg
    :width: 20%

-While running this test, the following was obsevred on the gNB console:
+While running this test, the following was observed on the gNB console:

 **Uplink Test**